mobilecoinofficial/developer-portal/Content/Overview/0003_Network.md

 <h3 style="color: #85ccba">Secure Enclaves</h3>

-trusted execution environments using Intel's Software Guard eXtensions (SGX) to provide defense-in-depth improvements to privacy and trust
+trusted execution environments using Intel's Software Guard eXtensions (SGX) to provide defense-in-depth improvements to encryption and trust

 <h3 style="color: #95b4cf">MobileCoin Fog</h3>

-a scalable service infrastructure that enables a smartphone to manage a privacy-preserving cryptocurrency with locally-stored cryptographic keys
+a scalable service infrastructure that enables a smartphone to manage an encrypted cryptocurrency with locally-stored cryptographic keys

 </div>